QHttpPart Class

 void QHttpPart::swap(QHttpPart &other)

 Swaps this HTTP part with other.
-This function is very fast and never fails.
+This operation is very fast and never fails.

 bool QHttpPart::operator!=(const QHttpPart &other) const